pulp/pulpcore/docs/plugins/plugin-writer/concepts/rbac/users_groups.rst

 ================

 Users and Groups is always stored in the Django database.
-This is a requirement so that ``Permissions`` can relate to them.
+This is a requirement so that ``Roles`` or ``Permissions`` can relate to them.

 :User: Provided by Django with the ``django.contrib.auth.models.User`` model.
 :Group: Provided by Django with the ``django.contrib.auth.models.Group`` model.

-Any permission can be assigned to either users, groups, or both.
-This includes both Model-level and Object-level permissions.
+Any role or permission can be assigned to either users, groups, or both.
+This includes both Model-level and Object-level roles as well as permissions.

 .. _viewing_users_and_groups_via_UI: